Merlin Hanbury-Tracy, 7th Baron Sudeley: Expulsion from the House of Lords

 Sudeley was one of the unelected hereditary peers expelled from the Upper House by the House of Lords Act 1999.
 Faced with losing his hereditary position, Sudeley opposed reforms to the House of Lords.
-Sudeley believed that the House of Lords should be left unreformed, declaring that "If it isn't broken why mend it?"
-He also said that since he believed inherited titles were "inextricably" tied to the monarchy that it was "odd that they just want to touch one institution and not the other".
+Sudeley believed that the House of Lords should be left unreformed, declaring that "If it isn't broken, why mend it?"
+He also said that since he believed inherited titles were "inextricably" tied to the monarchy, it was "odd that they just want to touch one institution and not the other".
 He also claimed that the House of Lords had developed a "wealth of experience".
-In 1985 he was elected a Vice-Chancellor of the reactionary International Monarchist League.

-From the early 1970s, Sudeley was active in the Conservative Monday Club of which he became president in February 1991.
-He wrote for them a leading essay on "The Role of Heredity in Politics", produced a Club Policy Paper against Lords Reform in December 1979, and in 1991 they published his booklet titled, and arguing for, The Preservation of the House of Lords, with a foreword by parliamentarian John Stokes.

 Racism and praise of Hitler

+Sudeley has been described as a far-right activist.

-Sudelely's reputation was possibly affected by racist comments he made in speeches and reports.
+His reputation was possibly affected by racist comments he made in speeches and reports.
 On 2 June 2006, The Times quoted him as stating, in a report of the Monday Club's Annual General Meeting, that "Hitler did well to get everyone back to work".
-It also reported him saying that "True though the fact may be that some races are superior to others", going on to suggest that such rhetoric might interfere with the Monday Club's hopes of being accepted again in Conservative Party circles.
+It also reported him saying that "True though the fact may be that some races are superior to others", and it was suggested that such comments may have interfered with the Monday Club's hopes of being accepted back into Conservative Party circles.

 In September 2001, the Conservative Party leadership candidate Iain Duncan Smith said the Monday Club was a "viable organisation… in a sense what the party is about".
 However, six weeks later, after becoming leader, he publicly distanced the party from the Monday Club until it ceased to "promulgate or discuss policies relating to race"; he also indicated that no Conservative MPs should contribute to Right Now!, a quarterly magazine of which Lord Sudeley was a Patron, after an article in it described Nelson Mandela as a "terrorist".